haitle16/java-fundamentals/basiclibrary/README.md

   * Write a method that accepts an array of integers and calculates and returns the average of all the values in the array.
 * Array of Arrays
   * Given an array of arrays calculate the average value for each array and return the array with the lowest average.
+* Analyzing Weather Data
+  *Use the October Seattle weather data above.
+Find maximum and minimum temperature.
+* Tally Election
+  * Write a function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes.
+* File I/O
+  * Manipulate a given js file and find the correct errors.

 #### Tests
 * Rolling dice method test